informedcitizenry/z80DotNet/README.md

 `Redefinition of macro` - An attempt was made to redefine a macro.

-`Symbol is not a valid label name` - The label name had one or more invalid characters.
+`<Symbol> is not a valid symbol name` - The label or variable has one or more invalid characters.

 `Symbol not found` - The expression referenced a symbol that was not defined.

+`Index (zero based) must be greater than or equal to zero and less than the size of the argument list.` - A format item in the format string passed to `format()` does not match the parameter.

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.

 `Too many arguments for directive` - More arguments were provided to the directive than expected.

+`Too many characters in character literal` - The character literal has too many characters.

-`Type definition for unknown type` - An attempt was made to define an unknown type.
+`Type is unknown or not redefinable` - An attempt was made to define an unknown or non-definable type.

 `Type name is a reserved symbol name` - A type definition failed because the definition is a reserved name.